suffolklibraries/lgc/content/collections/events/marina-youth-theatre-autumn.md

     content:
       -
         type: text
-        text: "Join the Marina Youth Theatre to work together to create a show!
-This term's production is Blue Stockings."
+        text: 'Join the Marina Youth Theatre to work together to create a show! ' -
-  -
     type: paragraph
     content: